 Here’s a suggestion for either scenario: Give it a custom frame that provides added protection, creative mounting options, or cool effects that help your art stand apart.

 In other words, trick that baby out.

-These Advanced Options, found in the Build-A-Frame™ section of our site, are featured in the latest video by Frame Destination co-founder, Mark Rogers, (my boss).
-He takes you through the four main ways you can display and protect your art in extra-special ways — and I promise it’s easier than you think!
+These Advanced Options, found in the Build-A-Frame™ section of our site, are featured in this video.
+I take you through the four main ways you can display and protect your art in extra-special ways — and I promise it’s easier than you think!
 Just take a look at the video.